sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/Use Case 2. User authentication and validation against identity database (DynamoDB in our case) - Lambda Validation.md

 <img src="images/usecase1/7.png" width="1000">

 The above function right now validates on a list of names, but we can enhance our use case with validating against username database.

-We need to do following:
-1. We want Lambda to talk to Dynamodb to need to attach dynamodb policy to the lambda role
-2. Jypytur notebook installed on local is great to test dynamodb sql (https://www.chrisjmendez.com/2018/11/06/installing-jupyter-on-os-x-using-homebrew/)
-3. Create a DynamoDB table

 ## Steps
 1. Add a Dynamodb permissions to Lambda